Documentation

 4. Click Install.

-The following successful message will appear on the page:
+The following success message will be displayed:

 _10